-The Adult Book Discussion Group selection for May 20, 2014, is The Language of Flowers by Vanessa Diffenbaugh.
-The group meets the third Tuesday of every month from 2 – 3 P.M. or from 7 – 8 P.M.
+The Adult Book Discussion Group selection for November 18th, 2014, is We Are All Completely Beside Ourselves by Karen Joy Fowler.
+The group meets the third Tuesday of every month from 2 – 3 P.M. and from 7 – 8 P.M.
 Newcomers are always welcome.
 Call us or drop in to reserve your copy!
 Downloadable copies may also available for checkout on our Kindle devices.

 Meet the Cooke family: Mother and Dad, brother Lowell, sister Fern, and our narrator, Rosemary, who begins her story in the middle.
 She has her reasons.
 “I spent the first eighteen years of my life defined by this one fact: that I was raised with a chimpanzee,” she tells us.
 “It’s never going to be the first thing I share with someone.
 I tell you Fern was a chimp and already you aren’t thinking of her as my sister.
 But until Fern’s expulsion, I’d scarcely known a moment alone.
 She was my twin, my funhouse mirror, my whirlwind other half, and I loved her as a sister.”

 Rosemary was not yet six when Fern was removed.
 Over the years, she’s managed to block a lot of memories.
 She’s smart, vulnerable, innocent, and culpable.
 With some guile, she guides us through the darkness, penetrating secrets and unearthing memories, leading us deeper into the mystery she has dangled before us from the start.
 Stripping off the protective masks that have hidden truths too painful to acknowledge, in the end, “Rosemary” truly is for remembrance.